opendistro/for-elasticsearch-docs/docs/security-access-control/cross-cluster-search.md

 # Cross-cluster search

 Cross-cluster search is exactly what it sounds like: it lets any node in a cluster execute search requests against other clusters.
-The Security plugin supports cross-cluster search out of the box.
+The security plugin supports cross-cluster search out of the box.

 ---